Random Discretization of the Finite Fourier Transform and Related Kernel Random Matrices: Degrees of Freedom and Capacity

 \subsection{Degrees of Freedom}

 In this paragraph, we are interested in the number of degrees of freedom of a matrix or an operator, which makes sense in the area of wireless communication networks.
 Different definitions have been given in this context in \cite{ST}.
 We give here a simple definition in terms of eigenvalues.
 Similar definitions may be found in approximation theory or in computational complexity theory, where it is known as a complexity number.
-We aim here to show that it is easily approximated for the integral operator $\mathcal{Q}_m.$ Consequently, this provides us with a good approximation for the corresponding random matrices $H$ and $A^*A.$
+We first show that one can easily have a good approximation for the integral operator $\mathcal{Q}_m.$ Later on this will provide us with a good approximation for the corresponding random matrices $H_m$ and $A^*A.$

 \begin{defn} Let $T$ be a Hilbert-Schmidt positive semi-definite Hermitian operator.
-We define the numbers of the uniform and the $\ell^2-$degrees of freedoms at level $\varepsilon$ by
+We define the (uniform) number of degrees of freedom at level $\varepsilon$ by